- Explain the function of cartilage

 - Explain the growth activity at the epiphyseal plate

-- Compare and contrast the processes of modeling and remodeling
+- Describe the process of remodeling

 In the early stages of embryonic development, the embryo’s skeleton consists of fibrous membranes and hyaline cartilage.
 By the sixth or seventh week of embryonic life, the actual process of bone development, ossification (osteogenesis), begins.
 There are two osteogenic pathways—intramembranous ossification and endochondral ossification—but bone is the same regardless of the pathway that produces it.

 Bone is a replacement tissue; that is, it uses a model tissue on which to lay down its mineral matrix.
 For skeletal development, the most common template is cartilage.
 During fetal development, a framework is laid down that determines where bones will form.
 This framework is a flexible, semi-solid matrix produced by chondroblasts and consists of hyaluronic acid, chondroitin sulfate, collagen fibers, and water.
 As the matrix surrounds and isolates chondroblasts, they are called chondrocytes.
 Unlike most connective tissues, cartilage is avascular, meaning that it has no blood vessels supplying nutrients and removing metabolic wastes.
 All of these functions are carried on by diffusion through the matrix.
 This is why damaged cartilage does not repair itself as readily as most tissues do.